background

 2. They were careful to keep their dreams (even those from the Lord) from being too high of a cost to us as a family.

 The inception of the Hope Center dream began in my dad's heart during my early elementary years.
 We lived in the West Omaha suburbs and after several years of 'incubating' the dream my parents moved us to mid-town.
 I was in 4th grade, Annie in 2nd, and my mom was probably trying to keep Tyler and Turner alive at home (kidding).
-I know my dad would have moved into the most gang-ridden street possible if my mom had been game, but she wasn't and he told her that he would never make a decision that she wasn’t completely on board with
+I know my dad would have moved into the most gang-ridden street possible if my mom had been game, but she wasn't and he told her that he would never make a decision that she wasn’t completely on board with.

 When we did move, we lived within 10 minutes of the Hope Center, but my parents still drove us to our same Christian elementary school that we had always attended 25 minutes away.
 The friendships and community of our childhood were valued deeply by Mom and Dad.
 In this, I learned that just because you have a dream from the Lord or a mission, your family/spouse might not have the degree of grace that you do.
 Mom and Dad were careful to obey the Lord, but be sensitive to each other and their young children as they lived out their God-given destinies.